hrushis777/hrushis777/README.md

 ### Hi there, I'm Hrushi - Sawant 👋

-## I'm a Front-End Developer, who love to code!
+## I'm a Frontend Developer, who love to code!

 - 📚 I’m currently learning Javascript, React and Firebase.
 - 👯 I’m Open to work with the componay and other passionate developers.